w3c-ccg/did-pkh/did-pkh-method-draft.md

 standards-conformant way.
-This "DID-wrapping" of an existing identifier can be used in combination with other DID-compatible technologies, such as W3C Verifiable Credentials or Authorization Capabilities, and produce proper signature-suite definitions, such as "metamask-signing" (signing according to the [eip712][] protocol).
+This "DID-wrapping" of an existing identifier can be used in combination with other DID-compatible technologies, such as W3C Verifiable Credentials or Authorization Capabilities, and produce proper signature-suite definitions, such as "metamask-signing" (off-chain signing by externally-owned accounts, i.e. personal wallet, according to the [eip712][] protocol).

 ### Relationship to other DID architectures